Laurie Bembenek: Trial and conviction

 Prosecution witnesses testified that Bembenek had spoken often of killing Christine.
 The prosecution produced a witness who said Bembenek offered to pay him to carry out the murder.
 According to witnesses for the prosecution, Bembenek owned a green jogging suit similar to the one described by Schultz's son.
 Other evidence was her owning a clothes line and a blue bandanna similar to what were used to bind and gag the victim.
-A wig found in the plumbing system of Bembenek's apartment matched fibers found at the murder scene.
+A reddish-brown wig found in the plumbing system of Bembenek's apartment matched fibers found at the murder scene.
 A boutique employee testified that Bembenek had purchased such a wig shortly before the murder.

 On March 9, 1982, the jury found Bembenek guilty of first-degree murder; she was sentenced to life in prison.
 She was imprisoned at the Taycheedah Correctional Institution in Fond du Lac, Wisconsin.